miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Made occult braid raise Unarmed feat instead of computer knowledge.
 +Restored several Persuasion, stat updates and research conditions.
 +Made stealth harder and restored Melee and Defense powerup effects.
-+Fixed Nadia Humanity loss and moved a recorder at Grout's mansion.
++Fixed Nadia Humanity loss and moved a recorder at Grout's Mansion.
 +Corrected unofferable gum and renamed Asian vampire "The Cathayan".
 Re-added lost guard model and fixed Russians discipline reactions.
 Added about hundred expressions to thirty NPCs and a .38 for Flynn.